YashIsTheBest247/Saarthi/README.md

 - **Deterministic engines** — tax, EMI/SIP, the scam classifier, Smriti's forecasts/ICS, and
   Khanan's royalty/DMF/NMET maths run **on-device** for reproducible, defensible numbers; the LLM is used for understanding, extraction and language.
+- **Works even with no/low AI quota** — Lekh parses a **text-based Form-16 entirely in the browser** (pdf.js + regex) and all the maths above are on-device, so tax computation, calculators and the checklist keep working with zero API calls.
+When Gemini quota *is* hit, keys auto-rotate and a clear *"fallback initiated"* notice appears instead of silent wrong data.
 - **Premium, responsive UI** — floating glass navbar (hamburger menu on phones), smooth page/route transitions, language cross-fade.